 November 23, 2020 • Blog Post

 The rapid pace of change in software development, in business, and in the world has many organizations struggling to execute daily operations, wrangle big projects, and feel confident that there is a long-term strategy at play.
-Wrestling with daily trials...read
+In this blog post, I write about agile strategy as a role-based...read

 Our Vision for the Future of Agile